Q: What is The Business Minor Summer Institute?

 Q: How is the program organized?

 A: The program is broken down into two, 5-week sessions, separated by a one-week break.
-Classes take place Monday through Thursday, 8:30am to 4:30pm, with a one-hour lunch break at noon.
+Classes take place Monday through Friday, 8:30 am to 4:30 pm, with a one-hour lunch break at noon, and Friday 10 am to noon with no lunch break.
 Both summer sessions are required.
 Additional activities include networking opportunities, guest speakers, and professional development workshops.

 Q: Can I complete the business minor over two summers?